Shopify/polaris/.changeset/wet-balloons-whisper.md

 '@shopify/polaris-tokens': minor
 ---

-Added new depth tokens that will be the default in v7.0.0
+Added a `shadow` token group using the new internal values